hbclaure/Co_Tetris/README.md

 #Mongo DB connection information <br>
 MONGO_URI  = mongodb+srv://hbclaure:Tetrisgame123@cluster0-uygx4.mongodb.net/collab_tetris_dev?retryWrites=true&w=majority
 4. Install dependencies by running  "npm install"
+5. Navigate to "localhost:3000" on local web browser.
+You should be able to see the application running locally on your machine.

+## Deploying the Game Online

 ### Heroku Set-up (for deployment purposes)
 1. Sign in to Heroku account.
 You may use below information, or your own account.  <br>